-The cedar chest is a thrifty find from my favorite junk shop.
-The chest was topless and a little beat up but for $7 who’s complaining and of course it's perfect for painting.
+The cedar chest was a thrifty find from my favorite junk shop.
+It was topless and a little beat up, but for $7, whoโs complaining, of course?
+It’s perfect for painting.

 The color I chose is Spanish Moss in FolkArt Home Decor Chalk.
-I love the chalk finish ultra matte look.
+I love the chalky ultra matte look.
 The FolkArt Home Decor Chalk Brush is one of my favorite tools.
-It holds a lot of paint and usually, one coat of chalk paint does the trick.
+It holds a lot of paint; one chalk paint coat usually does the trick.

 The chalk paint levels out nicely too so no brush marks.
 You can apply wax over the paint but it's not necessary.